 GasBuddy Virginia gas price update, outlook

-Gasoline prices in Virginia have fallen 3.4 cents per gallon in the past week, averaging $2.65/g yesterday, according to the GasBuddy daily survey of 4,081 stations in Virginia.
-This compares with the national average that has fallen 4.7 cents per gallon versus last week to $2.83/g, according to GasBuddy.
+Gas prices in Virginia have fallen 4.1 cents per gallon in the past week, averaging $2.61/g yesterday, according to the GasBuddy daily survey of 4,081 stations in Virginia.
+This compares with the national average that has fallen 2.9 cents per gallon versus last week to $2.81/g, according to GasBuddy.

-Including the change locally during the past week, prices yesterday were 37.3 cents per gallon higher than a year ago and are 2.4 cents per gallon higher than a month ago.
-The national average has dropped 1.6 cents per gallon during the last month and stands 39.6 cents per gallon higher than a year ago.
+Including the change locally during the past week, prices yesterday were 33.4 cents per gallon higher than a year ago and are 2.9 cents per gallon lower than a month ago.
+The national average has dropped 6.6 cents per gallon during the last month and stands 35.6 cents per gallon higher than a year ago.

 Areas near Virginia and their current gas price climate: